heini208/fault_detector_spot/documentation/System_Design.md

 All of these are made available via ROS 2 topics, so external clients can monitor and visualize system behaviour without direct access to internal BT structures or the blackboard.

-# Local Motion Control
+# 9. Local Motion Control

-Local motion control encompasses the direct, immediate command of the robot's physical components, specifically its manipulator and base.
+Local motion control refers to the direct, immediate command of the robot's physical components, specifically its manipulator and base.
 Unlike global navigation, which plans long-distance paths across a map, local motion control focuses on executing precise, short-range movements.
 These actions are fundamental building blocks, for higher-level custom behaviors use to interact with the environment.

 This chapter details the two primary aspects of local motion control implemented in the system: manipulator control for the robotic arm and base control for the robot's body.

-# Local Motion Control

-Local motion control encompasses the direct, immediate command of the robot's physical components, specifically its manipulator and base.
-Unlike global navigation, which plans long-distance paths across a map, local motion control focuses on executing precise, short-range movements.
-These actions are fundamental building blocks that higher-level custom behaviors use to interact with the environment.

-This chapter details the two primary aspects of local motion control implemented in the system: manipulator control for the robotic arm and base control for the robot's body.

-## 1. Manipulator Control
+## 9.1 Manipulator Control

 Manipulator control provides the functionality to precisely position the Spot arm and its attached sensor head.
 The system's design abstracts the complexity of joint-level control by exposing a set of intuitive, task-oriented commands.
 These commands are executed via the Spot ROS 2 driver, which translates high-level